Skip to content

 Click here to open the answer container.
 Click here to close the answer container.

 Nurx is a telehealth platform that provides convenient and accessible healthcare services.
-It specializes in sexual health, contraception, dermatology, women’s health, and medication management for certain mental health conditions.
+It specializes in women’s health, sexual health, contraception, dermatology, hair loss, weight management, and medication for certain mental health conditions, including anxiety, depression, and more.

 Is Nurx Legit?